-SAM.
-TURN 1
+MICHELE, TURN 1

-Since this is the first turn of the game, Sam draws three dice from her bag (all Sidekicks) then draws one more die from her bag and places it Out of Play during her Clear and Draw Step.
+Since this is the first turn of the game, Michele draws three dice from her bag (all Sidekicks) then draws one more die from her bag and places it Out of Play during her Clear and Draw Step.
 She rolls them during her Roll and Reroll Step, getting:

-Sam would not be able to purchase any of her dice with this result, so she rerolls them all to try and increase her chances of getting what she needs.
-After her reroll, Sam has:
+Michele would not be able to purchase any of her dice with this result, so she rerolls them all to try and increase her chances of getting what she needs.
+After her reroll, she has:

 This is good luck!
-Sam will get to choose between purchasing her Aquaman die or her Wonder Woman die.
-Sam purchases a Wonder Woman die and adds it to her Used Pile, then moves the three energy used to pay for it
+Michele will get to choose between purchasing her Hope Summers or Jubilee die.
+She purchases a Jubilee die and adds it to her Used Pile, then moves the three energy used to pay for it Out of

-Out of Play.
+Play.
 She then ends her turn without attacking since she doesn't have any character dice in the Field Zone, and has no more energy to spend.

-BRUCE, TURN 1
+CHRIS, TURN I

-Bruce draws four dice from his bag (all Sidekicks) during the Clear and Draw Step.
-He rolls them during the Roll and Reroll step, getting
+Chris draws four dice from his bag (all Sidekicks) during the Clear and Draw Step.
+He rolls them during the Roll and Reroll step, getting:

-Bruce decides to get a Black Manta die - he purchases it with all of his energy, and fields the Sidekick die.
+Chris decides to get a Madelyne Pryor die - he purchases it with all of his energy, and fields the Sidekick die.

-Bruce can't wait to attack, so during his Attack Step he attacks Sam for 1 damage - the first damage this game!
-His unblocked Sidekick die goes to the Used Pile, and his turn ends.
+Chris can't wait to attack, so during his Attack Step he attacks Michele for 1 damage - the first damage this game!
+His unblocked Sidekick die goes to the Used Pile, and his turn ends

-SAM, TURN 2
+MICHELE, TURN 2

-Sam rolls the last four Sidekick dice in her bag, and after the Roll and Reroll Step, ends up with the following:
+Michele rolls the last four Sidekick dice in her bag, and after the Roll and Reroll Step, ends up with the following:

-Sam decides to buy an Investigation die and adds it to her Used Pile.
+Michele decides to buy a Hope Summers die and adds it to her Used Pile.
 When she refills her bag next turn, she will have two powerful dice available to her.
 She also fields her Sidekick die.
-She won't be attacking with it, that way she has a blocker for Bruce's next attack, and it's also one less die in her bag to draw that isn't Wonder Woman or Investigation.
+She has an energy leftover for the Counterstrike Global Ability and uses it during her Main Step.
+She won't be attacking with her Sidekick, that way she has a blocker for Bruce's next attack, and it's also one less die in her bag to draw that isn't Hope or Jubilee.

-BRUCE.
-TURN 2
+CHRIS, TURN 2

-Bruce draws the remaining four dice in his bag, and after the Roll and Reroll Step has the following:
+Chris draws the remaining four dice in his bag, and after the Roll and Reroll Step has the following:

-Bruce wants to get a Parasite die since it's a combo with his Black Manta.
-So he purchases Parasite (using the ? as a f energy).
-He's got a energy and Sidekick die leftover.
-He fields the Sidekick die, and ends his turn (choosing to keep it as a blocker this time).
+Chris wants to get a Whoever Assemble! die since it's a combo with his Madelyne Pryor's Attune ability.
+He purchases the action die.
+He's got a ↔ energy and Sidekick die leftover.
+He fields the Sidekick die, and uses the Counterstrike Global Ability (choosing to keep it as a blocker this time).
 His spent dice move from Out of Play to the Used Pile.

-SAM, TURN 3
+MICHELE, TURN 3

-Sam moves all the dice from her Used Pile to her empty bag and after mixing her bag thoroughly, draws four dice.
-After the Roll and Reroll Draw and roll 2 dice (add them to your
+Michele moves all the dice from her Used Pile to her empty bag and after mixing her bag thoroughly, draws four dice.
+After the Roll and Reroll Step, she has the following: